 - There are about 490 patent classifications.
 It is best to look up the patent classification for the type of patent you are searching for.
 This will help you to narrow your results.

 - Searching the USPTO patent database using keywords will likely not return the results that you want.
 For example, if you wanted to find the patent for a Rubik's Cube, searching the database for that would not bring up the intended invention which is titled Spatial logical toy.

 - Patent applications are in their own database called AppFT (Applications Full Text).
 This field has the name of the person or company who owned the patent at the time of filing.

 - If you are searching for the patent assignee by name and it is an individual, you should format your query as: last name-first name-initial.

 - If the assignee is a company, and you're not sure of the exact name, you can use a portion of the name.
 If it doesn't come up on the first try, you may need to search variations of the company name.

 Frequently Asked Questions

 - What should I do if my patent number search doesn't yield any results?

 If your patent number search is unsuccessful, it is possible that the USPTO has chosen not to make that specific patent available to the public.
 It is also possible that the patent was issued, then withdrawn.

 If you need help with a patent number search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.